An XML request document establishes various credentials and includes the API function calls to execute via the gateway.

 Chooses to authenticate the request using a session ID, which is the preferred way to make repeated API requests.
 A session ID is always tied to a set of user credentials and a unique endpoint.

-For testing purposes, you can use the Generate API Session request that is included with the downloadable Intacct API Postman collection, or you can copy a session ID from a browser window:
+For testing purposes, you can use the Generate API Session request that is included with the downloadable Sage Intacct API collection:

 Supplies one or more

 Supplies one or more API calls.

 Note: The XML API includes two categories of functions, generic and object-specific.
 For more information, see About API Functions.

 Identifier for the function that can be used to correlate the results from the gateway with your calls.
 To assure transaction idempotence, use unique values such as GUIDs or sequenced numbers.

 The function name defines the operation to execute, and the sub-elements of the function provide the necessary input data.

 create function to create two standard and one custom (